Where will I live?

 Much of your travel will be by foot or in vans driven by SI staff.
 There are also times when you may travel by public transportation.

 What will I eat?

-A variety of foods are served in our host homes stays and Global Bridge house meals in Magdalena.
-Typical Guatemalan dishes, pastas, casseroles, tacos, soups, grilled/baked chicken, pancakes, eggs, platanos, fruits, vegetables, sweet bread, and more.
+A variety of foods are served in our host homes stays and Global Bridge house meals in Santiago.
+Typical Dominican dishes, pastas, casseroles, tacos, soups, grilled/baked chicken, pancakes, eggs, platanos, fruits, vegetables, sweet bread, and more.
 Students are responsible for helping with meal preparation.